American Computer and Peripheral: Reputation

-AC&P's peripherals received mixed reviews throughout the company's short life.
+Despite the company's strong sales for a small computer hardware company, AC&P's peripherals received mixed reviews throughout the company's short life.
 Stephen Satchell of InfoWorld found that the Turbo 386 failed to double the performance of ATs with 6 MHz 286 processors, as claimed by the company, instead only increasing performance by 83 percent.
 He felt that this was the product's biggest downfall, because 6 MHz ATs had the slowest clock speeds of the AT class, and thus users with these computers would have been the perfect market for the Turbo.
 Satchell contrasted the Turbo with Intel's Inboard, which increased performance of 6 MHz ATs by 250 percent, surmounting even the Turbo's boost on 8 MHz machines.
 Howard Marks of PC Magazine found the increased performance adequate on his AT but panned the lack of memory beyond the 1 MB used for cache; access to memory on the computer's motherboard above 1 MB would be bottlenecked by the AT's 16-bit data bus, negating the processing speed of the 386.
 Satchell praised the company's Abovefunction as a bargain, on the other hand.

 The poor quality of the documentation provided with the company's products was a source of frequent criticism.
 Of the Turbo 386, Satchell wrote that its manual was "lacking in several key areas.
 Both the wording and the diagrams are unclear, and a user could easily damage the system board by removing the 286 chip as directed in the manual".
 Marks found an error in the same manual: a jumper on the board was factory-set to "slow mode" as stated in the manual, underclocking the 386 to be later configured for "fast mode" in a program provided with the Turbo 386.
 However Marks discovered that the Turbo 386 only worked on his PC AT with jumper configured for "fast mode"—the AT displayed nothing when he first turned it on with the Turbo 386 configured to "slow mode", leading him to believe that he had destroyed his computer.
 When the company released a mouse in 1987, Christopher Barr of PC Magazine found that it only worked with Mouse Systems drivers not included with the mouse, a trait not mentioned in its manual.

-The company declared bankruptcy in 1989, just four years after its incorporation.
+AC&P expected to file its initial public offering in 1987.
+This was cancelled, however, the company remaining private for the rest of its existence.
+It declared bankruptcy in 1989, just four years after its incorporation.
 It was suspended from the Franchise Tax Board of California in 1990.